davidbragg/pewpewpew/README.md

 I'll probably document some things while I'm in the process.
 These aren't notes meant for other people.
 These are the kind of notes I make for myself while I'm trying things out.

-It's worth noting the following.
+It's worth acknowledging the following.

-I am not a game developer, have never touched löve before, don't know any lua, and really have clue what I'm doing in general.
+I am not a game developer, have never touched löve before, don't know any lua, and really have zero clue as to what I'm doing in general.
 Take anything you see in here with a grain of salt and consider that I may be doing things absolutely wrong.

 The `required` section of [todo.md](todo.md) is the extent of what I would really like to get done with this project.
 If I get further, that would be alright as well.